aviyelverse/newsletter-landing-page/README.md

-## Newsletter Landing page of all our previously publis
+## Newsletter Archives for all of our previously published ones.